roboticslab-uc3m/installation-guides/install-yarp.md

 ```
 You should now be able to launch `yarpdev --device OpenNI2DeviceServer`.
 It is a complex device, see options with `yarpdev --device OpenNI2DeviceServer --verbose` (where there is an option to see modes) or example [here](https://github.com/roboticslab-uc3m/teo-configuration-files/blob/ee168eaf61454113b1ac7113fbb24e10af679bc3/share/teoBase/scripts/teoBase.xml#L35-L36).

 Note ([ref](https://github.com/roboticslab-uc3m/vision/issues/83#issuecomment-390326913)): installation of *depthCamera* is broken at YARP 2.3.72 (and probably at 2.3.70.x, too).
-Did work at 2.3.68.x, fixed upstream at 2.3.72.1 (unreleased, see https://github.com/robotology/yarp/pull/1633).
+Did work at 2.3.68.x, fixed upstream at 2.3.72.1.
 Workaround: do `cmake . -DYARP_HAS_OpenNI2=ON` and configure again.

 ### Install additional YARP device: OpenNI2DeviceServer (Ubuntu) with NiTE (skeletons)
 NiTE only required for skeletons.
 In addition to above steps for OpenNI: